Peter Sutcliffe: 1979

-On the evening of 2 March 1979, 22-year-old Irish student Ann Rooney was attacked from behind at Horsforth College in Horsforth.
+On the evening of 2 March 1979, 22-year-old Irish student Ann Rooney was attacked from behind at Horsforth College.
 She was struck three times on the head, probably with a hammer, according to Professor David Gee, who examined her at Leeds General Infirmary.
-Rooney's description of her attacker and his car closely matched that of Sutcliffe and his Sunbeam Rapier, which had been flagged by police numerous times in red-light areas in both Leeds and Bradford.
-In 1992, Sutcliffe confessed to the attack on Rooney, as well as the 1975 attack on Tracy Browne.
+Rooney's description of her attacker and his car closely matched that of Sutcliffe and his Sunbeam Rapier, which had been flagged by police numerous times in red-light districts in both Leeds and Bradford.
+In 1992, Sutcliffe confessed to the attack on Rooney, as well as the 1975 attack on Browne.
 Barbara Mills, QC, the Director of Public Prosecutions, decided at the time that it wasn't in the public's interest to add any additional charges against Sutcliffe for the attacks on Browne and Rooney.

-At 11:55 p.m. on 4 April 1979, Sutcliffe killed Josephine Anne Whitaker, a 19-year-old clerk, as she was walking home on Savile Park Moor in Halifax.
+At 11:55 p.m. on 4 April, Sutcliffe killed Josephine Anne Whitaker, a 19-year-old clerk, as she was walking home on Savile Park Moor in Halifax.
 Sutcliffe hit Whitaker from behind with his ball-peen hammer and hit her again as she lay on the ground.
-He then proceeded to stab her with a screwdriver twenty-one times in the chest and stomach and six times in the right leg before also thrusting the screwdriver into her vagina.
+He then proceeded to stab her with a screwdriver twenty-one times in the chest and stomach, and six times in the right leg, before also thrusting the screwdriver into her vagina.
 Whitaker's skull was fractured from ear to ear.